mbrav/mbrav.github.io/_posts/journal/2016-12-08-extensions-of-bias-notes.markdown

 [Metamorphic rock](https://en.wikipedia.org/wiki/Metamorphic_rock)

 Bias is a catalyst for metamorphosis, just like fossil fuels, meteorologic storms, and volcano eruptions.
-Just like increasing CO2 in

-* Extension Event followed by trees 500 million years ago.
+Just like increasing CO2 in Extension Event followed by the proliferation of trees 500 million years ago.

 Anti-Rationalism as a catalyst for metamorphisis: *[The New Anti-Rationalism](http://finnginn.blogspot.co.uk/2016/11/the-new-anti-rationalism.html?m=1)* by Finnginn